 Conclusion

 I see a lot of “agile” in the things that work well for me.
 Things like inspect and adapt, continuous improvement, small steps, iterate, TDD.
 The LLM is trained on and born into a waterfall world.
 When I look at the tooling people develop around it, and the things people do with it, I often see waterfall, too.
-And I see a lot of legacy code going to emerge.
+And I see a lot of legacy code that will emerge.
 Maybe we can do better.

 Comments